-Supporters of Modi present the story of a near-miracle of economic growth and development in Gujarat under Modi's leadership.
-From data on Wikipedia for 2004-2012, Gujarat's GDP growth over this period has been modestly above the Indian average.
-However, the ordinary people of Gujarat have paid a price for this growth: when it comes to indicators of human development, the Gujarat story is much less impressive.
-For example, Gujarat's economic progress has occurred alongside a dramatic rise in the number of severely malnourished children in the state.
+A narrative of economic growth and development in Gujarat under Modi's leadership helped propel Modi to power nationally.
+From data on Wikipedia for 2004-2012, Gujarat's GDP growth over this period was above the Indian average.
+However, the ordinary people of Gujarat paid a price for this growth.
+When it came to human development, the Gujarat story was much less impressive: economic progress occurred alongside a dramatic rise in the number of severely malnourished children in the state.
 (Modi, bizarrely, suggested that Gujarat's high malnutrition levels were a result of vegetarianism and beauty consciousness.)
 A large-scale 2009 study by the Navsarjan Trust found that Dalits in Gujarat face widespread discrimination and violence.
 Instead of acting on these findings, the state government commissioned its own small-scale study to try and counter the findings, which called caste discrimination a matter of "perceptions".

-The high level of investment in Gujarat is often mentioned by Modi supporters as a marker of Gujarat's success and evidence of the trust the business community has in Modi's government.
-But it needs to be examined in the context of excessive borrowing, and extremely generous incentives to industry which sometimes amount to a large give-away of public money to private companies such as Tata, and also Reliance Industries Ltd (RIL), Essar Steel and Adani Power Ltd (APL).
+The high level of investment in Gujarat was often used by Modi supporters as a marker of Gujarat's success and evidence of the trust the business community had in Modi's government.
+But it came in the context of high borrowing and generous incentives to industry which sometimes amounted to a large give-away of public money to private companies such as Tata, and also Reliance Industries Ltd (RIL), Essar Steel and Adani Power Ltd (APL).
 Corruption in Gujarat, often connected with closed-door deals with big business, is discussed in the next FAQ.

-The story of Gujarat's growth and development is analysed in detail in a recent book Poverty Amidst Prosperity: Essays on the Trajectory of Development in Gujarat (Aakar Publication), reviewed and summarised here and here for example.
-Nobel prize winning economist Amartya Sen has also criticised the Gujarat model of development for "lower educational pace, lower life expectancy, greater gender inequality, a busted healthcare system..."
-Expert Christophe Jaffrelot points out that Gujarat's growth relies heavily on indebtedness, and that certain marginalised groups, such as Adivasis, have suffered particularly as a result of the state's policy.
-Several commentators have noted that development has occurred alongside >displacement of marginalised populations, and severe environmental degradation.
+The story of Gujarat's growth and development is analysed in detail in the book Poverty Amidst Prosperity: Essays on the Trajectory of Development in Gujarat (Aakar Publication), reviewed and summarised here and here for example.
+Nobel prize winning economist Amartya Sen criticised the Gujarat model of development for "lower educational pace, lower life expectancy, greater gender inequality, a busted healthcare system..."
+Expert Christophe Jaffrelot pointed out that Gujarat's growth relies heavily on indebtedness, and that certain marginalised groups, such as Adivasis, suffered particularly as a result of the state's policy.
+Several commentators noted that development occurred alongside displacement of marginalised populations, and severe environmental degradation.

-To summarise Gujarat's development: (i) where Gujarat performs well, this continues a prior trajectory from before the BJP was in power; (ii) the Gujarat model involves large tranfers of land and wealth from the poor to big business as "sweeteners" for investment in the state; (iii) economic indicators are often unimpressive when compared to other high-performing states; (iv) Gujarat's record is poor on matters of human development and social and environmental justice.
-Taking these data and commentaries into account it appears that the "Glittering Gujarat" story is largely a creation of the Modi PR machine.
+To summarise Gujarat's development: (i) where Gujarat performed well, this continued a prior trajectory from before the BJP was in power; (ii) the Gujarat model involves large tranfers of land and wealth from the poor to big business as "sweeteners" for investment in the state; (iii) economic indicators are often unimpressive when compared to other high-performing states; (iv) Gujarat's record is poor on matters of human development and social and environmental justice.
+Taking these data and commentaries into account it appears that the "Glittering Gujarat" story was largely a creation of the Modi PR machine.

 Gujarat in our news pages.